imsb-uke/nichepca/README.md

 ## Installation

 You need to have Python 3.10 or newer installed on your system.
-If you don't have Python installed, we recommend installing [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
+If you don't have Python installed, we recommend installing [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) or [Miniconda](https://docs.anaconda.com/miniconda/miniconda-install/).

 There are several alternative options to install nichepca: